escapegameibk/microcontroller/ECPROTO.md

 # Protocol

-The protocol is structured, that the very first byte sent is the total length of the frame - 1, and the last byte sent is required to be 0xFF.
+The protocol is structured, that the very first byte sent is the total length of the frame, and the last byte sent is required to be 0xFF.
 A frame, where the length byte, is not the index + 1 of a 0xFF byte, shoulde be considered invalid and should be discarded.
-The length is followed by an action id.
+The length is followed by an address.
+Afterwards an action id is sent.
 Everything after the action id is the action's payload.
-The payload may contain any data, (except for the 0xFF byte, which should only be sent once in an entire frame) but the total length of the frame is required to be less than 255 bytes in order to prevent the length byte to overflow, in which case the receiving party may trat any incoming data as an invalid frame.
+The payload may contain any data, (except for the 0xFF byte, which should only be sent once in an entire frame)but the total length of the frame is required to be less than 255 bytes in order to prevent the length byte to overflow, in which case the receiving party may trat any incoming data as an invalid frame.
 The ONLY case where a 0xFF byte is valid is inside of the checksum.

+## Zero padding

+The parameters may be zero padded in order to avoid the 0xff byte in the checksum.
+Zero padding is required to be supported on any action, independent of any hardware changes.

 ## Sending and receiving